Bona Fide Residence, Physical Presence Test

 Bona Fide Resident Status If You Lived in a Foreign Country for Part of the Tax Year

-If you have been a bona fide resident for part of the current tax year, you will qualify as a bona fide resident for the period starting with the date you actually began the residence and ending with the date you abandon the foreign residence.
+If you have been a bona fide resident for part of the 2023 tax year, you will qualify as a bona fide resident for the period starting with the date you actually began the residence and ending with the date you abandon the foreign residence.
 This qualification will be put in place once you have established bona fide residence in a foreign country for an uninterrupted period that includes the entire tax period.
 In addition, you could qualify as a bona fide resident for an entire tax year plus parts of one or two other tax years.

 Physical Presence Test